 The awesome sight of Bucket Trucks descending upon our battered region.

+Help was quick to arrive to get power restored.
 We all owe a tremendous debt of gratitude to the thouasands of workers who gave us our convenient way of life back.

 There were countless trucks from all over the region here to lend a hand.
 Thanks!!!